Jenna Johnson Has Bachelorette Party On The Road With ‘Dancing With The Stars’ Besties

 I have the BEST girlies in the whole wide world.
 They somehow managed to throw me the most epic bachelorette party on the road… including surprising me by taking me to see @absinthe_vegas and then transforming our bus into a GIRLS ONLY party bus.
 I feel so grateful to have these beauties in my life!!!!! ????????

 Jenna Johnson has been on the road for months with DWTS Live!, but now that the tour is coming to an end she is ready to put the full focus on her wedding to Val.
-Earlier this week, Johnson posted a photo from her wedding dress shopping to Instagram and noted that now that the tour is coming to an end the realization that she is getting closer to being married is really hitting her.
+Earlier this week, Johnson posted a photo from her wedding dress shopping to Instagram and noted that now that the tour is coming to an end, the realization that she is getting closer to being married is really hitting her.

-Jenna Johnson and Val Chmerkovskiy have not announced their wedding date, but it supposedly set for later this spring, according to the celeb site Just Jared Jr. The timing is especially perfect because there is no cycle of Dancing with the Stars scheduled for this spring.
+Jenna Johnson and Val Chmerkovskiy have not announced their wedding date, but it supposedly set for later this spring, according to the celeb site Just Jared Jr. The timing is especially perfect because there is no cycle of Dancing With the Stars scheduled for this spring.
 Instead, the ABC celebrity ballroom competition will return next fall, presumably long after Jenna and Val tie the knot.

 There has been no word on any bachelor party plans for groom-to-be Val Chmerkovskiy.
 Val previously told E!
 News that when he was in charge of planning his big brother Maks’ bachelor party, he didn’t have to do much because their whole life has been worth celebrating.